HenryRabelo/android-debloat-script/README.md

 - Fennec Firefox (Alternatively: DuckDuckGo Privacy Browser / Brave Browser)
 - PDF Viewer Plus
 - NetGuard

+###### Blocking App Network Traffic:
+After installing your apps, we should block some of the network traffic through NetGuard.
+Before we do that, open the NetGuard App and go through the setup process.
+After that, change the NetGuard setting: Configurations - Advanced options - Manage system apps = ON.
+If the NetGuard app view becomes overwhelming, we can always filter out system apps, leaving only user installed apps.
+The apps that should have network access blocked are:
+- Face unlock agent
+- Google One Time Init
+- Google launcher
+- Camera app
+- Files app
+- Contacts app (Just to be sure)
+- Gallery app (Just to be sure)
+- Keyboard app (Just to be sure)
+- Calculator app (Just to be sure)
+- Any app that you find suitable.
+Generally, any app that can function without internet access should have its internet access blocked.
+Be careful when dealing with system apps, as that could impair normal phone functioning.

 ###### Changing Android Configurations:
 It is also important to change the following Android Configurations: